GST and the Taxation of Cryptocurrencies

 • What is a “Virtual Digital Asset” (VDA)?

-VDA includes all crypto assets, NFTs, tokens, and cryptocurrencies, except gift cards and vouchers, as described in Income Tax Act Section 2(47A).
+VDA includes all crypto assets, NFTs, tokens, and also cryptocurrencies, except gift cards and vouchers, as described in Income Tax Act Section 2(47A).

 India taxes earnings from trading, selling, or exchanging cryptocurrencies at 30% (plus a 4% surcharge) regardless of holding term.